justinwol/kitbash_xp/README.md

 # KITBASH

-A C++ command-line tool for merging X-Plane OBJ8 files.
+A C++ library and command-line tool for merging X-Plane OBJ8 files.

 ## Overview